 Hiking in the Black Mountains and Toe River Valley near Burnsville, North Carolina is a very rewarding experience.
 The area has a wide variety of terrain to explore ranging from lush river valleys to majestic mountain ridges.
 At 6,684 foot elevation, Mount Mitchell is the highest peak east of the Mississippi.

-Please join us at 9 AM on Friday, April 12 for our monthly Board Meeting.
-All members and visitors are welcome.
+Please join us at 9 AM on Friday, October 10 for our regular Board Meeting All members and visitors are welcome.
 Location: Appalachian Java on West Main St. in Burnsville.
 Come share a cup of coffee and see what we're up to!
 We always welcome input on our hiking and trail maintenance activities.
 This month we will begin planning our hike schedule for 2015.
 If you can't make the meeting send an e-mail to firstname.lastname@example.org with hikes you'd like the club to do.

 Join High Peaks on Saturday, October 4 for some early fall color when we hike the Big Butt Trail from Balsam Gap on the Parkway to Cane River Gap.
 This 5.6-mile trek descends about 1,500 feet, but also has a few significant climbs, including a long stairway up Little Butt.
 The climb is worth the effort, though, for the spectacular view of the Black Mountain chain from Little Butt.

 Join the High Peaks Trail Association for a birding stroll at Cane River Park on Sunday, Sept.
 28. This park offers the opportunity to see a wide variety of species, including mammals, so bring binoculars if you have them and even an extra pair to share.
 Please dress for the weather – we’ll be going rain or shine.